The Right Connections

-The Right Connections is a 1997 television film directed by Chuck Vinson and starring Melissa Joan Hart and her four real life siblings.
+The Right Connections is a 1997 American television film directed by Chuck Vinson and starring Melissa Joan Hart and her four real life siblings.
+The film premiered on August 15, 1997 on Showtime.

 Plot

 A rap singer helps four siblings form a singing group to win a talent contest in order to raise money to help pay their mother's tax bill.